-In KS4, all students study for GCSEs in English Language and Literature, Mathematics, Science as well as Core PE and PSHCE.
+In KS4, all students study for GCSEs in English Language and Literature, Mathematics, Science (either Trilogy, leading to 2 GCSEs or Triple, leading to 3 separate Science GCSEs), as well as Core PE and PSHCE.

-The GCSE options offered are Spanish, Mandarin Chinese, Computer Science, Design Technology, History, Geography, Art, Photography, Food technology, Health and Fitness, Health and Social Care, Enterprise and Marketing, Ethics, Digital Technology and Media Studies.
+The GCSE options offered are French, Spanish, Chinese, Computer Science, Design Technology, History, Geography, Art, Photography, Food Technology, Health and Fitness, Health and Social Care, Enterprise and Marketing, Ethics and Media Studies.